 - be sure to plan questions ahead of time

-- be specific if looking for reasoning targets
+- be specific if looking for

 - encourage more detail, ask for elaboration, build off of other responses